https://www.pixiv.net/member_illust.php?mode=medium&illust_id=5387319 – At last… Gödel-Escher-Bach fanart.

 I'm aware this is ALSO a post-apocalyptic slice-of-life CGI edutainment (gemstone fact cards) cartoon, but unlike Kemono Friends it's not a game adaptation (and there isn't a huge ontological mystery about the protag and the setting, but a small one about everyone in general).

-And the environment design sucks, which is a little disappointing for something with such vivid physicality and creature design.
 Its biggest draw is its emotional core, though - the season arc of trying to help the shunned, self-exiled member of their group is a great fulcrum.

 I watched the first and so far only season of the Land Of The Lustrous anime...
 I like it even though I feel like it perpetuates the "thin young pale flat-chested dapper-suited" queer nb stereotype, which is admittedly an unusual stereotype for a 10s TV show to invoke.